VentGrey/VentGrey/README.md

 Hello there, chaps.
 My name is *Omar* :3 people usually call me *"Vent"* or *"VentGrey"* (online...that is).

-I'm a Mexican software developer, sysadmin and DevOps specialist (most of the time), a highly-proud free-software (as in freedom) activist and a happy contributor to free software repositories so, if I follow you on GitHub I will probably look all your repos for the sake of curiosity.
+I'm a software developer, sysadmin and DevOps specialist (most of the time), a highly-proud free-software (as in freedom) activist and a happy contributor to free software repositories so, if I follow you on GitHub I will probably look all your repos and enjoy your work.

-Most of my personal interests revolve around computers and it's internals, web development isn't that interesting for me, especially because nowadays people just compete on who over-engineers more their websites.
+Most of my personal interests revolve around computers, web development isn't that interesting for me (tho, it gives me food), mostly because nowadays people just compete on who over-engineers more their websites.
 For me sysadmin stuff rocks! and so programming languages like C, Rust, Pascal, etc. I'm not saying the web sucks...much. *BUT* we do need sysadmins too so I'll be happy to assist you if you happen to need help :wink:

 ## Other things I love :heart:

 * :notes: I love progressive Rock / Metal.
 Specially Steven Wilson and Opeth :metal:
 * :smiley_cat: Cats, cause those are the *cutest* animal on earth.
-* :penguin: Gñu loonex.
-* :musical_keyboard: Piano :D
 * :star2: viewing repos of my comrades.
 * :grey_question: Not knowing things.
-* [M.A.A.N.G](https://www.google.com/search?q=Faang&source=lnms&tbm=isch&sa=X&ved=2ahUKEwi_yLSa5I_0AhXnQzABHSEpDt8Q_AUoAXoECAEQAw&biw=1912&bih=951&dpr=1#imgrc=TM_p40biC2XpqM) can shoo itself out of this profile.
-(It stands fot Meta, Amazon, Apple, Netflix and Google)
+* Proprietary big-tech can shoo itself out of here.

 ## Support :heart: